Spoiler Alert: Crucial plot points are revealed in the interest of critical analysis and discussion

 Despite Lipstick’s pervading tone of reality-challenged sensationalism, it does manage to make the occasional hamfisted point or two.
 Either by using Bancroft’s legal prosecutor character as a rape-statistics mouthpiece, or via the whittling down of complex issues into gratuitous setpiece moments calculated to provoke maximum audience outrage and catharsis.

-But on the whole, Lipstick’s plot is both too specific and too far-fetched to resonate as any sort of larger, relatable social indictment.
-Even the most obvious angle of social commentary available to the film—using the profession of modeling to explore the role media and advertising play in perpetuating and normalizing rape culture—proves to be an opportunity largely squandered.
+But as a representative dramatization of what a distressing percentage of women go through, Lipstick is both too specific and too far-fetched to resonate as any sort of larger, relatable social indictment.
+Even the most obvious angle of social commentary available to the film—using the profession of modeling to explore the role that media and advertising play in perpetuating and normalizing rape culture—proves to be an opportunity largely squandered.

 In an act of guerilla programming, filmmaker Martha Coolidge (Rambling Rose, Valley Girl, Introducing Dorothy Dandridge) released her debut feature Not a Pretty Picture—a sensitive semi-documentary about date rape—in New York on Wednesday, March 31, 1976…just two days before Lipstick opened in theaters on Friday, April 2nd.
 Though not widely seen then, critics hailed it for being, in execution, all that Lipstick sold itself to be.

-Cringe ads like these, promoting male gaze dominance and male proprietary physical access to women's bodies, were very common in the '70s.
-It was my hope that part of Lipstick’s agenda included exploring the way advertising promotes the casual objectification of women.
+Cringe ads like these, promoting the dominance of the male gaze and implied proprietary physical access to women's bodies, were very common in the '70s.
+It was my hope that part of Lipstick’s agenda included exploring the role advertising plays in rape culture and normalizing the casual objectification of women.

 Lipstick first came to my attention when I saw the movie's lip-shaped logo featured in a full-page teaser trade ad in Variety.
 Combining two of my favorite things—movies with one-word titles and movies with catchy slogans—I had no idea what any of it meant, but I was all in.